asjian/STATS451FinalProject/README.md

 Report + supporting code and visualizations for the STATS 451 final project.

-Final Report in report.pdf, and final code in LDA.ipynb
+Final report in report.pdf, and final code in LDA.ipynb